KDPV/extraction-framework/README.md

 When the configuration is completed, you can start the downloading process.
 If you are still in the **dump** directory, use this command:
 `../run download config=download.vi_projekt.properties`

+## Configure the extractor

+After you've downloaded the dumps, you can start extracting data.
+You need to create another **.properties** files with settings for the extractor.

+Configuration for this project is placed in the **dump** directory and is called **extraction.vi_projekt.properties**.

+The first key-value pair in the file is the working directory.
+Same as for the downloader.
+The downloaded dumps must be saved here and the extractor will save the extracted data to this directory, too.

+Example: `base-dir=/media/root/vidisk/download`

+After that you should define how the source dumps are named.
+If you've choosed to unzip files after download, add line:
+`source=pages-articles.xml`
+If the value for unzip key in the downloader's config file was false, add this line:
+`source=pages-articles.xml.bz2`

+You need to set up languages to extract:
+`languages=en,de,es`
+In this project we want to extract data from english (en), german (de) and spanish (es) wikipedia.

+The most important row in the config file is defining extractors.
+This is the place, where you tell, which informations to extract from the dumps.
+We add these extractors:
+`extractors=.DisambiguationExtractor,.InfoboxExtractor,.TemplateParameterExtractor,.ArticleTemplatesExtractor,.CategoryLabelExtractor`

+You should not change other lines in the config file!

+If everything is set up, you can start the extracting.
+From the **dump** directory use command:
+`../run extraction extraction.vi_projekt.properties`

+The extraction will run for several hours (on my pc: 2h for spanish, 4h for german, 16h for english).
+So leave your computer to work and HAVE A GOOD TIME! :)

 ## License

 The source code is under the terms of the [GNU General Public License, version 2](http://www.gnu.org/licenses/gpl-2.0.html).